peterdemin/imgchkr/README.md

 ## Multitenant Fairness

-In case the service is deployed in multi-tenant environment, it would need to have a queue sharding logic.
-Currently, one consumer can overload the system, and cause degraded performance for all other clients.
+If the service is deployed in a multi-tenant environment, it would need to have a queue-sharding logic.
+One consumer can overload the system and cause degraded performance for all other clients.

 ## Monitoring